petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```

 If the driver is blacklisted, you don't need to modify anything else.
-Be careful with entries that start with #blacklist amdgpu – this means the driver is not blacklisted
+Be careful with entries that start with #blacklist amdgpu – this means the driver isn't blacklisted

 ##### Blacklist the amdgpu Driver
- If the `amdgpu` driver is **not already blacklisted**, please follow the steps below to blacklist it.
+ If the `amdgpu` driver is **not already blacklisted** follow the steps to blacklist it.

 Open the /etc/modprobe.d/blacklist.conf file to edit:
 ```bash